↓ Skip to candidate cards Β· Read the full guide

 Mamdani Quotient (MQ)

 Can this candidate both advance through the jungle primary and govern California effectively from day one?
-Named for the idea that winning the race and being ready to govern are two separate β€” and equally necessary β€” things.
-A high MQ means both are credibly in reach.
+Scoring is informed by the four criteria above: change agent capacity, single-payer readiness, billionaire's tax position, and legal/litigation experience.
+A high MQ means both electability and governing readiness are credibly in reach.

 CA Values Alignment